Notable People

 Jodi Rudoren matters because she brought major-newsroom discipline into Jewish journalism without pretending that the result had to mimic a general-interest national paper.

-She helped lead the Forward through a digital era, won recognition for the newsroom's work, wrote in her own voice, and now remains part of the institution in a newsletters role that fits the current shape of reader loyalty.
-Her biography is not only about one editorship.
-It is about what it takes to keep a historic communal publication alive as journalism rather than brand memory.
+She helped lead the Forward through a digital era, won recognition for the newsroom's work, wrote in her own voice, and remains part of the institution in a newsletters role that fits the shape of reader loyalty.
+Her biography is about one editorship and about what it takes to keep a historic communal publication alive as journalism rather than brand memory.

 That is a harder job than it looks.
 Rudoren took it seriously, and the publication's own record suggests she raised the bar while doing it.